PepeDuke/Duck/README.md

     }
 }

-Example #{ // <--  only-static container any variables or fucntions in here are static
+Example  // <--  only-static container any variables or fucntions in here are static
+#{ // <-- static indicator #

     Foo () // <-- accessebele by  Example.Foo();
     {